- Physical impacts and adaptation

 It is not expected that the scheme will drive industry relocation at any significant scale, given the generous assistance package that is provided.
 Although the cost of emissions will be factored into firms' decision-making in the same way that other costs such as electricity and labour are, it is likely that there will be far bigger drivers of firms’ location decisions.
 Where relocation does occur, it’s very possible that this relocation would have occurred regardless of the emissions trading scheme.

 The overall macroeconomic impact of the emissions trading scheme is negligible.
-Because the transition phase is being extended indefinitely, participants from non-forestry sectors are expected to face a carbon price at a maximum of $12.50 per tonne.
 The inflation impacts are mostly the result of electricity and fuel prices, but are expected to be small.
 The economy will still continue to grow, and incomes and living standards will grow along with it.

 There are lots of easy steps you can take at home and at work to reduce your fuel and electricity bills.
 Try walking or cycling for short trips instead of using a car, hanging laundry outside instead of using a dryer, and turning off lights when you leave a room.